Easy Chocolate Cobbler

 Like this recipe!
 Pin it to your favorite board NOW!

-• Nutty Addition: Add a handful of chopped pecans or walnuts to the batter for a nutty twist.
+• Nutty Twist: Add a handful of chopped pecans or walnuts to the batter for a nutty crunch.

-• Spicy Kick: Add a pinch of cayenne pepper or cinnamon to the cocoa mixture for a hint of spice.
+• Spicy Chocolate: Sprinkle a pinch of cayenne pepper or cinnamon into the cocoa and sugar mixture for a subtle spicy kick.

 • 9×13-inch glass baking dish